MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 ### How entities affect the NLU score (LivePerson NLU v1 only)

-The more entities in a training phrase that match, the higher the score.
+When using the LivePerson NLU v1 engine, the more entities in a training phrase that match, the higher the score.
 This can be a powerful way to increase your matching accuracy, but if overused, can lead to a lot of false positives.

 You can see from the example below, that having 2 entities match the training phrases causes a 30% jump in score from the single entity matches.
 So use them for the key elements of your intent, but don’t overuse.